 - Orienting arrow

 - Orienting Lines

 You will use your compass to take bearings (determine the direction of an object relative to yourself) to help determine either your location or the direction you want to travel in.

 Further reading: If you are completely new to the sport, then you’ll need some gear.
 Head on over to our reviews for the Best Orienteering Compass.

 Using them together

-Combining the two tools together allows you to easily determine (1) your current location, (2) the next location you want to get to and then calculating the direction, distance and time it should take you to get there.
+Combining the two tools together allows you to easily determine (1) your current location, (2) the next location you want to get to, and then calculate the direction, distance, and time it should take you to get there.

 3 Tips for Newbie Orienteers

 1. Orienteering symbols can appear like hieroglyphics to the uninducted.
 Before heading to your first meet, take some time to familiarize yourself with the most common orienteering map symbols so you know what they mean when navigating out in the field.
 A good place to start your research is this resource from Maprunner.

 2. While the objective of orienteering is to complete the course in as little time as possible, don’t rush, make sure you take accurate compass readings and assess your route choice carefully.
 Taking a few extra seconds or minutes to do good navigational work and route selection could save you a lot of time over the course of the day.